About this course

 Although this course does not award continuing education credits, you will be able to download a certificate of achievement upon completion.

-- How to remove unsupportive people, places and things from your life
+- Remove unsupportive people, places and things from your life

-- How to be patient with yourself as you make positive change
+- Be patient with yourself as you make positive change

 45 minutes instruction